Browse My Elliptical Reviews & Recommendations

 When it comes to the residential elliptical market, a few brands really dominate and account for most of the ellipticals sold.

-NordicTrack is the top fitness brand for home exercise equipment in the world.
+NordicTrack is the top fitness brand for home exercise equipment.
 No one sells more treadmills and ellipticals.
 And you don’t get to the top by making terrible machines.
-They have some very high quality elliptical trainers and they are flagship brand of Icon Health & Fitness, the largest manufacturer of fitness equipment in the world.
+They have some very high quality elliptical trainers and they are the flagship brand of Icon Health & Fitness, the largest manufacturer of fitness equipment in the world.
 The elliptical I have in my home is a NordicTrack as is my treadmill.
 That probably says all you need to know about the brand.

-Smooth probably offers the best warranty in the business.
-Unfortunately they don’t sell an elliptical for less than $1,000 so they are a more expensive option.
-But their elliptical machines are very well built and work great if you can afford to go up to their price range.
+Life Fitness offers some of the best ellipticals in the business.
+Unfortunately they don’t sell an elliptical for less than $2,000 so they are a more expensive option.
+But their elliptical machines are top of the line and beautifully designed if you can afford to go up to their price range.

 About My Elliptical Ratings